protzetter/Data-Science-Specialization-Capstone-Project/README.md

 ## Shiny application

-The source code for the shiny app is included in the **NextWordPrediction** directory.
+The source code for the shiny app is included in the **NextWordPrediction** directory

+## Data files for the Shiny App

+Data files used by the shiny app are in the **Word_predictor** directory